Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

-Eqn.\,\ref{PIPE} is plotted in fig.\,\ref{ebeam_energies} (solid red and blue lines) with a single fitting parameter, $S = $\unit[11.9]{\textmu m}, chosen to best reproduce the experimental trend using a least squares fit.
-A detailed study of the laser pulse properties after the interaction show that the length over which power amplification due to pulse compression occurs is closely matched to this \textsc{pipe} length\cite{Streeter2017}.
+Eqn.\,\ref{PIPE} is plotted in fig.\,\ref{ebeam_energies} (solid red and blue lines) with a single fitting parameter, \unit[$S = 11.8 \pm 1.8$]{\textmu m}, chosen to best reproduce the experimental trend using a least squares fit.
+As self-focusing happens more quickly than pulse compression in this regime, the \textsc{pipe} length is closely related to the length over which pulse amplification occurs, $L_{\rm evol}$, which can be calculated using the model in ref~\cite{Streeter2018PRL}.
+That predicts that \unit[$S = (n_e/n_c)L_{\rm evol} = 11$]{\textmu m} for \unit[$n_e = 2 \times 10^{18}$]{cm$^{-3}$} with a weak dependence on plasma density.
 The \textsc{pipe} model reproduces all of the main features of the experimentally observed variation in electron energy including: the rapid rise to an optimum density; the reduction in optimum density for the longer nozzle; and the slower fall-off of maximum energy at higher densities.
 The model performs equally well for both the 10 and \unit[15]{mm} nozzles with the same value for $S$, indicating that the precise shape of the gas density plays a minor role in determining the evolution as compared to the initial laser parameters.

-One of the main results of this model is that the density which maximises the electron beam energy for a fixed length target occurs when the length of the target equals the pump depletion length.
+Perhaps counter intuitively, this shows that for our value of $S$ the maximum electron energy from a fixed length target occurs at too low a density for acceleration over a full dephasing length, i.e.~$\Delta_{\rm{acc}} < 1$.
+Rather the optimum occurs at the lowest density where the acceleration is limited by pump depletion, i.e.~when $L_{\rm{PIPE}} + \Delta_{\rm{acc}}L_\phi = L_{\rm{target}} = L_{\rm{pump}}$.
+In general for any value of $S$, the electron energy from a fixed length target is maximized for the density at which $L_{\rm{target}}=L_{\rm{pump}}$ or $ L_{\rm{target}} = L_{\phi} - L_{\mathrm{PIPE}}$, whichever occurs at a lower density.
+Increasing the length of the target allows for higher electron energies at a lower density (as shown by the \unit[15]{mm} nozzle data), but this cannot be done indefinitely as at some density the pulse will never evolve to the point of injection.